exopacket/bondedUI/README.md

 <b>Think SwiftUI or Flutter! .. but for PHP </b>

-Currently the tailwind ui kit is being used.
+Currently the tailwind ui kit is being used for the built PHP components.